-- (a) DEFINITION.-For purposes of this section, the micro-purchase threshold is \$3,000. - (b) COMPLIANCE WITH CERTAIN REQUIREMENTS AND NONAPPLICABILITY OF CERTAIN AUTHORITY.- - (1) COMPLIANCE WITH CERTAIN REQUIRE-MENTS.-The head of each executive agency shall ensure that procuring activities of that agency, when awarding a contract with a price exceeding the micro-purchase threshold, comply with the requirements of section 8(a) of the Small Business Act (15 U.S.C.
-637(a)), section 2323 of title 10, and section 7102 of the Federal Acquisition Streamlining Act of 1994 (Public Law 103-355, 15 U.S.C.
-644 note). - (2) Nonapplicability of Certain authority.-The authority under part 13.106(a)(1) of the Federal Acquisition Regulation (48 C.F.R.
-13.106(a)(1)), as in effect on November 18, 1993, to make purchases without securing competitive quotations does not apply to a purchase with a price exceeding the micro-purchase threshold. - (c) Nonapplicability of Certain Provisions.-An executive agency purchase with an anticipated value of the micro-purchase threshold or less is not subject to section 15(j) of the Small Business Act (15 U.S.C.
-644(j)) and chapter 83 of this title. - (d) PURCHASES WITHOUT COMPETITIVE QUOTATIONS.-A purchase not greater than \$3,000 may be made without obtaining competitive quotations if an employee of an executive agency or a member of the armed forces, authorized to do so, determines that the price for the purchase is reasonable. - (e) EQUITABLE DISTRIBUTION.-Purchases not greater than \$3,000 shall be distributed equitably among qualified suppliers. - (f) IMPLEMENTATION THROUGH FEDERAL ACQUISITION REGULATION.-This section shall be implemented through the Federal Acquisition Regulation - (Pub.
-L. 111-350, §3, Jan.
-4, 2011, 124 Stat.
-3720.)
+(b) COMPLIANCE WITH CERTAIN REQUIREMENTS AND NONAPPLICABILITY OF CERTAIN AUTHORITY.-

+- (1) COMPLIANCE WITH CERTAIN REQUIRE-MENTS.-The head of each executive agency shall ensure that procuring activities of that agency, when awarding a contract with a price exceeding the micro-purchase threshold, comply with the requirements of section 8(a) of the Small Business Act (15 U.S.C.
+637(a)) and section 7102 of the Federal Acquisition Streamlining Act of 1994 (Public Law 103-355, 15 U.S.C.
+644 note). - (2) Nonapplicability of certain author-ITY.-The authority under part 13.106(a)(1) of the Federal Acquisition Regulation (48 C.F.R.
+13.106(a)(1)), as in effect on November 18, 1993, to make purchases without securing competitive quotations does not apply to a purchase with a price exceeding the micro-purchase threshold. - (c) Nonapplicability of Certain Provi-SIONS.-An executive agency purchase with an anticipated value of the micro-purchase threshold or less is not subject to section 15(j) of the Small Business Act (15 U.S.C.
+644(j)) and chapter 83 of this title. - WITHOUT (d) Purchases COMPETITIVE QUOTATIONS.-A purchase with a price not greater than the micro-purchase threshold may be made without obtaining competitive quotations if an employee of an executive agency or a member of the armed forces, authorized to do so, determines that the price for the purchase is reasonable.

+- (e) EQUITABLE DISTRIBUTION.-Purchases with a price not greater than the micro-purchase threshold shall be distributed equitably among qualified suppliers. - (f) IMPLEMENTATION THROUGH FEDERAL ACQUISITION REGULATION.-This section shall be implemented through the Federal Acquisition Regulation